nadav-av/monday-u-exercises/README.md

 - Add multiple pokemon catch tasks by inputting comma separate names or ids of wanted Pokemons.
 - See some conclusion statistics about your tasks (statistics page).

 ### Technologies used:

-- Frontend: React, HTML, CSS
+- Frontend: React, Redux, HTML, CSS
 - Backend: NodeJS, ORM sequelize
 - Database: MySQL server